-The hearth extension or alternate material used as a floor/hearth protector must be constructed of a durable noncombustible material having an equal or better thermal conductivity value (lower k value) of k =.84 BTU/IN FT2 HR °F or a thermal resistance that equals or exceeds r = 1.19HR °F FT2 IN/BTU with a minimum thickness of 3/4".
-With these values, determine the minimum thickness of the alternate material required using the formula(s) and shown in Table 2.
+The hearth extension or alternate material used as a floor/hearth protector must be constructed of a durable noncombustible material having an equal or better thermal conductivity value (lower k value) of k =.84 BTU/IN FT2 HR °F or a thermal resistance that equals or exceeds r = 1.19 HR °F FT2 IN/BTU with a minimum thickness of 3/8" in USA or 3/4" in Canada.
+With these values, determine the minimum thickness of the alternate material required using the formula(s) and shown in Table 2 for USA and Table 3 for Canada.

-NOTE: Any noncombustible material having a minimum thickness of 3/4"(19 mm) whose k value is less than .84 or whose r value is more than 1.19 is acceptable.
+NOTE: Any noncombustible material having a minimum thickness of 3/8"(9.5 mm) for USA or 3/4" (19mm) in Canada whose k value is less than .84 or whose r value is more than 1.19 is acceptable.
 If the alternate material used has a higher k value or lower r value will require a greater thickness of the material used.
 In some cases, if the k value is less or the r value higher, a thinner material may be used.